Aynabaji: Production

 Gousul Alam Shaon had written the story for the film, while Anam Biswas adapted into a screenplay.
-Esha Yousuf was the executive producer of the film while Amitabh Reza is the director of the movie.
+Esha Yusuf was the executive producer along with Assaduzzaman Sokal who was the line producer of the film while Amitabh Reza is the director of the movie.
 The entire film was shot in Dhaka.
 Shooting of the film officially began in February 2015 and ended in August 2015.
 The film was released on 30 September 2016.

 Soundtrack

 The music for Aynabaji is composed by Arnob, Fuad, Habib & Chirkut Band.
 Songs have been well praised by critics.

 Release

 The film was released on 30 September 2016 in Dhaka and later in Chittagong and other cities.
 It was screened at Marché du Film at 69th annual Cannes Film Festival, where it scored well.
 Aynabaji has won the award of the best film at United States's 11th Seattle South Asian Film Festival.
 The movie was pirated after it was released on Robi online TV.
 The film had a limited release in theaters in the United States, France, Canada and Australia.